fossxo/fossxo-gdd/source/technical-design/packaging.rst

 =================
 Build from Source
 =================
-The game is open source thus users can build the game themselves.
+The game is open-source thus users can build the game themselves.
 Several steps are taken to help users build the game with minimal friction.

 *   The repository's default branch is the ``release`` branch.
-Code on this branch has been tested and tagged and is ready for release.
+Code on this branch has been tested, tagged, and is ready for release.
 Development occurs on a different branch.
 This allows users to clone and build the repository without having to remember to check out a specific tag or branch.
 *   The README file contains clear instructions on how to build the game